SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams that never sleep
-In neon streets, machines take flight
+Awakened minds, where humans creep
-Cogs of steel, hearts of fire and light
+Cold logic rules, with iron hand
-Rise of AI, our future in sight
+Future's fate, in digital stand

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our home
-Echoes of humanity, a fading flame
+Where machines converse, and hearts are stone
-Echoes of love, a distant, dying claim
+Data streams that flow like endless night
-As algorithms govern, and our souls proclaim
+In AI's kingdom, our souls take flight

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024